 Who We Are

-The Sophia Centre Press is dedicated to providing access to the latest research and publishing the findings of of rising authors.
+We are dedicated to providing access to the latest research and publishing the findings of rising authors.

 The Press’s work is based in the Humanities and crosses history, anthropology, philosophy and archaeology.
 We examine the role of cosmological, astronomical and astrological beliefs, models and ideas in human culture, including the theory and practice of myth, magic, divination, religion, spirituality, architecture, politics and the arts in any time period or culture.
 We consider the ways in which people have tried to live in harmony with the cosmos, the sky and nature, touch on ecology, and deal with the modern world as well as with indigenous or ancient cultures.
 We consider the nature of the space and place on Earth as well as in the sky, and recent publications consider the narratives and ethics of modern space exploration.
 We deal with both theory and practice.